My-Random-Thoughts/Rapid7Nexpose/README.md

 In addition to wanting to support pipeline processing correctly, I want to make it API complete as much as I can.

 ### Bugs / Issues
-I have several bugs open with Rapid7 for API issues, and I will be tracking those with the bug tracker here on GitHub Some of them are minor ones that I may have coded around, others are much larger breaking issues.
+I have several bugs open with Rapid7 for API issues.
+Some of them are minor ones that I may have coded around, others are much larger breaking issues.

 ### API Coverage